overlookmotel/class-extension/README.md

 Therefore, when publishing an extension, you must pass into `new Extension()` the name and version of your module.
 Two extensions with the same `name` will be considered to be the same.

-NPM module name is a globally unique identifier, as it's not possible for two modules to be published under the same name on NPM.
+NPM module name acts as a globally unique identifier, as it's not possible for two modules to be published under the same name on NPM.

 ```js
 // Published to NPM as `monkey`, version 1.0.0